BorjaOteroFerreira/IALab-Suite/README.md

 ### Installation on Windows

-It is stable to install the llama-cpp-python library by compiling from source.
-You can follow most of the instructions in the repository itself, but there are some Windows-specific instructions that might be helpful.
+If you are unable to install the llama-cpp-python library by compiling from source, you can follow most of the instructions in the repository itself.
+However, there are some Windows-specific instructions that might be helpful.

 #### Requirements to install llama-cpp-python